Inuit woman wearing fur parks. Nome?, Alaska. 1903-1915.

 "My last son is suffering.
 Please send your daughter to cheer him up.
 He feels quite ill."

-In a related African story, Dirawiic who married a Lion :
+An African story, Dirawiic who married a Lion, helps to amplify the daughter:

-A young daughter escaped her incestuous brother and led her peers into the wilderness where they lived for years without men.
-They were threatened by a lion but the heroine's younger sister frustrated him until the heroine tamed him.
-Then the girls returned home and married.
+A young daughter, Dirawiic, escaped her incestuous brother and led her peers into the wilderness where they lived for years without men.
+They were threatened by a male lion but Dirawiic's sister frustrated him and Dirawiic tamed him.
+Then all the girls returned home and married.

 The other woman said to her daughter, "They have sent for you.
 You may go after the meal."